15 best cities for digital nomads

 And when you're not working?
 Mexico City is both the oldest capital city in the Americas and one of two founded by Native Americans (the other is Quito, Ecuador).
 This guarantees incredible museums, stunning architecture and boundless culture to explore.

-Make sure to check out Worldpackers work exchange and volunteer programs in Mexico City!
+Check out Worldpackers work exchange programs in Mexico City!

 5. Medellin, Colombia